strangedevice/TANGIBLE-PROJECT/README.md

 Analog can have a range of different inputs unlike a digital outputs which are either a ON OR OFF.
 Analog on the other hand can read sensors such as the light dependent resistor.

-This is a basic physical built potentiometer and light dependent resistor:
+The following examples will show a circuit using a light dependent resistor and one using a potentiometer:

 Here is a physical circuit of a light dependent resistor:

 ![Physical Light Dependent Resisitor circuit](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/1000009678.jpg)

-Here is a circuit diagram of a light dependent resistor:
+Schematics:

 ![LIGHT DEPENDENT RESISTOR SCHEMATICS](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/LIGHTDEPENDENTRESISTOR_SCHEMATICS.png)